cronkitedata/dj/docs/_pages/syllabus.md

 The minimal requirement is to arrive on time, prepared and ready to work.
 Put your phone away as soon as you get to class.
 Be polite to your fellow classmates and any guest speakers.
 Refrain from eating, using social media, shopping and sleeping.
 If you can't fake being engaged and active in class then don't stay -- you'll distract everyone else.

-Being prepared will take a different amount of time for each student each week.
+Preparation will take a different amount of time for each student each week.
 I expect you will spend about 6 hours outside of class on the assignments.
 Being prepared means:

 *	Carefully reading all of the assigned material and exploring some of the recommended pieces or links.
 Ideally, you'll discuss these readings on Slack before class begins.
 *	Going through the videos and tutorials and completing any self-assessments or quizzes.
 *	Turning in any assignments by the due date and time.
 Be sure to save often and upload early.
 Losing your homework to the computer golem isn’t an excuse

-The preliminary schedule for this class is aggressive.
-Please speak up if we're moving too fast -- if you're lost or overwhelmed, you're probably not alone.

 ### Attendance and deadlines

 There are no excused absences or late assignments, with the exception of a true emergency or religious observance.
 We all make decisions about how we spend our time.
 You might decide it’s more important to schedule a job interview, go on a trip, or drive across the state to interview a source than to attend class or complete your work.
 If I were you, I might decide the same thing, but these are choices that reflect your priorities.
 They’re not emergencies, nor are they excused absences or deadlines.

-That said, we all have illnesses or other issues that interfere with our commitments.
-You may miss one class and one daily deadline with no questions asked, but you should make up the work in a timely manner.
-If you miss more than two classes for any reason, your grade will drop by two steps (eg, from an A to a B+).

 As in all journalism work, you are expected to meet deadlines.
 Turning in any project or exam late will result in a lower grade.
 You cannot get credit for completing more than one routine assignment late.

+**You may miss one class and one daily deadline with no penalty and no questions asked, but you should make up the work in a timely manner.** Following Cronkite's grading  policies, if you miss more than two classes for any reason, your grade will drop by two steps (eg, from an A to a B+).

 ### Accuracy